What is Global Payroll: Understanding International Payroll Systems

 Understanding Global Payroll

-The payroll process is not as simple as just disbursing a set amount as salaries to employees each month.
+The international global payroll process is not as simple as just disbursing a set amount as salaries to employees each month.
 There are many calculations and considerations to be taken into account.
 Even for a single employee, you will need to calculate their wages, reconcile it against their time off, pay out the benefits and perks they are entitled to, award any bonuses as applicable and also withhold the necessary amount as taxes.

 Global payroll is the centralized system that processes these calculations for workers around the world – and then makes each payment compliantly across different countries.